abhiThere/travelry/README.md

 # 👨‍💻 Built With

-This website is developed using HTML and CSS.
-It provides a rich user interface for inquisitive travelers to embark on their next travel journey.
+This website is developed using HTML5 and CSS3 with a rich user interface for inquisitive travellers.

 * [![HTML][html-shield]][html-url]
 * [![CSS][css-shield]][css-url]